-Secure and Non-Secure Modes in Zynq-7000 SoC Devices
+Secure and Non-Secure Modes in Zynq 7000 SoC Devices

 For security reasons, CPU 0 is always the first device out of reset among all master modules within the PS.
 CPU 1 is held in an WFE state.
 While the BootROM is running, the JTAG is always disabled, regardless of the reset type, to ensure security.
 After the BootROM runs, JTAG is enabled if the boot mode is non-secure.

 The BootROM code is also responsible for loading the FSBL/User code.
-When the BootROM releases control to stage 1, the user software assumes full control of the entire system.
+When the BootROM releases control to stage 1, your software assumes full control of the entire system.
 The only way to execute the BootROM again is by generating one of the system resets.
 The FSBL/User code size, encrypted and unencrypted, is limited to 192 KB.
 This limit does not apply with the non-secure execute-in-place option.

 The PS boot source is selected using the